 - Must-Have Storage: Storage is essential to keeping your bedroom clutter-free and organized.
 A chest of drawers takes up vertical space with plenty of room for your outfits, while a storage bed provides additional ways to save on space.

 - Strategic Accents: Using decorative yet functional accents creates an illusion of a much bigger space.
 A large mirror reflects natural light and expands the view of the room.
 Meanwhile, wall-mounted sconces save floor space and brighten up corners.

 When furnishing a small living room, first consider how you will use it.
 Do you enjoy family movie nights on a cozy reclining sectional, or do you want to create an intimate conversation space to share with a few friends?
 Whatever your entertaining plans, check out these chic and practical small living room ideas:

-Versatile Features: Living room furniture with features like USB ports, storage and built-in cup holders are ideal for space-saving organization.
-A storage ottoman or window bench makes a cozy footrest, seat and hiding place for throws and pillows when not in use.
+- Versatile Features: Living room furniture with features like USB ports, storage and built-in cup holders are ideal for space-saving organization.

 Small Dining Room Decor

 A small dining room with the right layout, furniture and decor can seat a surprising number of dinner guests.
 Small dining sets, like neat, round tables paired with two or three chairs, make the most of open-plan studios and tiny eat-in kitchen nooks.
 You could also swap the chairs out for backless counter or bar stools to conserve more space.

 These small dining room ideas apply to homes without designated dining areas, too.
 If you're outfitting a studio apartment, try adding a large coffee table to the center of the sitting area to serve as an alternative.
 A nearby bar cart with a wine rack, cabinet space, shelves and casters makes a great substitute for large buffets and servers.

 Small Room Decor Ideas